Strata Global

 Pavement design involves identifying the appropriate amount of materials and level of thickness required to create a durable and functional roadway.
 Several methods are used to accomplish this, each with its own specific benefits and drawbacks.

-• Empirical methods: This method involves using historical data and past experience to level the pavement.
+• Empirical methods: This method involves using historical data and past experience to design the pavement.
 Straightforward formulas or charts typically compute these methods using a pair of factors, such as the traffic load and the environment in which the pavement is located.
 Though these methods only require a little data and are straightforward, they are sometimes less accurate in complicated pavement structures or unusual conditions.

 Using geosynthetic materials in road pavement construction